parasomni/python-home-server/README.md

 ## 5. Ultron package manager

-ultron package manager can be used to download useful tools from the server.
+ultron package manager can be used to download necessary tools from the server.
 As an example you can use the provided *packages* folder which has to be copied to the server directory `/ultron-server/packages`